The Greeks had a coherent system for short distances which was inherited from the Egyptians and transmitted to the Romans:

 - one Greek pleather, plethron: 30.8 m (100 feet, 40 steps), but also an area of 100 x 100 pleather: ca. 950 m2

 The most commonly used unit for sailing distances was the stadium, but before the Romans put some order into it, there was much confusion on the length of an ancient stadium:

-- one Athens stadium is one Roman stadium: 185 m (1/8 Roman mile, 250 steps, 625 feet), note this value is also equal to 1/10 nautical mile (or 1/10 of a minute of latitude); it is still in use today as a “cable”.
+- one Athens stadium is 240 Greek steps, 600 Greek feet; this unit was used for the Roman stadium: 185 m, note this value is also equal to 1/10 nautical mile (or 1/10 of a minute of latitude); it is still in use today as a ‘cable’.
 This unit was used by Pliny and by Strabo.